tofu-tf/tofu/docs/logging.md

 Almost every application nowadays does logging, whether it's logging of business events, history of some state of application or even debug record sequences.
-We log to files, distributed systems, standard outputs of OSes, and we got used to it so much it seems really simply to us.
+We log to files, distributed systems, standard outputs of OSes, and we got used to it so much it seems really simple to us.
 Many existing libraries provide many ways of logging from your application's code, either automatic or manual.

 ### What's wrong?

-First, in fact, logging is a side effect.
+First, logging is, in fact, a side effect.
 Whether we log anything to a standard output, or a file - it's an interaction with the outside world ('outside' relative to our program).
 Thus, logging as a process can be represented as an effect and operations - as an algebra.
 Second, logging itself seems easy, but stuff around it - not so much.
-MDC, contexts, structured logging - all these things are very helpful on a day-to-day basis, helping us to read and write our logs, making them clean, comprehensible and useful for many purposes.
+MDC, contexts, structured logging - all these things are very helpful on a day-to-day basis, allowing us to read and write our logs, making them clean, comprehensible and useful for many purposes.
 But there are few simple ways to provide all this functionality without bleeding and screaming from seeing over-engineered solutions.